Best Sportsbooks and Betting Sites in the US

 Spreads

-Like moneylines, spreads are a very traditional way to bet on an individual game.
+Like moneylines, point spreads are a very traditional way to bet on an individual game.
 A spread is essentially a projection of the favored team's margin of victory, and the bettor's job is to figure out whether or not the team will beat that number, or "cover" it.

 Let's move on to basketball, a sport for which spread betting is more popular than it is for baseball.
 If the Boston Celtics are -7.5 favorites against the New York Knicks, that means they have to win by eight points or more to cover that line and provide a win for a spread bettor who backed them.